 Medical Education

-Medical writing for educational purposes targets physicians, different healthcare experts, and students and patients having a particular medical concern.
+Medical writing for educational purposes targets physicians, different healthcare experts, students, and patients with a particular medical concern.
 For physicians, pharmacists, and other medical professionals, many medical writers write textbooks, Continuing Medical Education (CME) programs, e-learning modules, literature review articles, slide decks, etc. Some medical communicators also write training materials for staff in biotech settings.
 They also write patient education material for students and patients, which falls under the medico-marketing writing category in pharmaceutical companies.

 Medical Marketing for Healthcare Products